o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 {{< note >}}
 This step is only required for developers who perform remote tests and infrastructure builds against the Amazon GameLift service.

-Alternatively, you can test on your local machine using GameLift Local, which does not require AWS credentials.
-To test against GameLift Local, there is support for the client override.
+Alternatively, you can test your server's GameLift integration locally using GameLift Local, which does not require AWS credentials.
+With support for client override, you can test against GameLift Local.
 For more information, refer to [AWS GameLift Gem Local Testing](/docs/user-guide/gems/reference/aws/aws-gamelift/local-testing/).
 {{< /note >}}

 ## 6. Set up the AWS CLI and AWS CDK

-The AWS GameLift Gem provides a sample AWS Cloud Development Kit (AWS CDK) application that you can use to model and deploy your server to GameLift.
+The AWS GameLift Gem provides a sample AWS Cloud Development Kit (AWS CDK) application that you can use to model GameLift resources and deploy your server to GameLift.
 To do this, you must have the [AWS Command Line Interface (AWS CLI)](https://aws.amazon.com/cli/) and [AWS CDK](https://aws.amazon.com/cdk/) installed on your local machine.

 ---